paramraghavan/cookbook/vegetarian/pulikootan.md

 # Puli Kottan

 ## Prepare masala
-- 1 table spoon rice soak in water , 15 minutes
+- 1 to 2 table spoon rice soak in water , 15 minutes
 - 1/2 teaspoon methi seeds + 1 long dry red chilli
 - Roast the above in a wok with very little oil, you should hear methi seeds crackle
 - Empty wok into a small grinder, let it cool.